 Emergency stop, or E-stop, buttons are the wall-mounted, Red push buttons located in the wood and metal shops that turn off power to the all of machines in the shops in case of an extreme emergency.
-The buttons only work for the machines that are in the same room (the Estop buttons in the metal shop do not cut off power to the machines in the wood shop).
+The buttons only work for the machines that are in the same room (i.e. the E-stop buttons in the metal shop do not cut off power to the machines in the wood shop).
 Keep in mind that some machines do not have brakes that stop the motor once power is removed.
-These machines will continue to move due to inertia (the tendency of objects to keep moving in a straight line at a constant speed, when no forces are upon them) until they naturally slow down and stop.
-One of the E-stop buttons in each room has a lighted Green "on" button that will restore power to the machines when it is pressed.

-It is important to know EXACTLY how many and where the E-Stops are in each room.
+These machines will continue to move due to inertia (the tendency of objects to keep moving at a constant speed, when no forces are upon them) until they naturally slow down and stop.
+One of the E-stop buttons in each room has a lighted Green "ON" button that will restore power to the machines when it is pressed.
+It is important have unobstructed access to these buttons and to know EXACTLY how many and where they are located in each room.

-There are three (3) E-stop buttons in the Wood Shop: One on the wall directly above the teacher's desk (this has the Green reset button) (Fig 2.7), one on the wall directly across from the teacher's desk (Fig 2.8) and one toward the back of the shop on the wall to the left of the common door leading to the Metal Shop (Fig 2.9).
+There are three (3) E-stop buttons in the Wood Shop: One on the wall directly above the teacher's desk (this has the Green reset button) (Fig 2.7), one on the wall directly across from the teacher's desk (Fig 2.8) and one toward the back of the shop on the wall to the left of the shared door leading to the Metal Shop (Fig 2.9).